 both financial and environmental, is enormous as a percentage of the

 total cost.
 I'm not sure this is a total answer to rural economic development, but it's worth a look.
+The U.S. Department of Agriculture has compiled quite a handy and detailed resource page for CSAs.

 Another idea gaining in popularity even in quite small towns is the farmer's market.
 Certainly there's an art to them, and many don't seem worth the farmer's time to spend a Saturday morning displaying crops and products.